siddhesh888/clouddevops/README.md

 # Docker

-Docker is a collection of interoperating software-as-a-service and platform-as-a-service offerings that employ operating-system-level virtualization to cultivate development and delivery of software inside standardized software packages called containers.
+Docker is a collection of interoperating software-as-a-service and platform-as-a-service offerings that employ operating-system-level virtualization to cultivate the development and delivery of software inside standardized software packages called containers.
 The software that hosts the containers is called Docker Engine.

 # Using Jenkins with Docker